 that our classifications have changed to reflect the current market and

 that some comments have been added to the classifications.
-Prices shown
+For the first

 are based on MSRP and Minnesota taxes, freight, dealer prep, license and